 Afterwards, the new reference database will appear in the list of the Reference Database Library, ready for being selected.
 If the new reference database is the only one available in the Reference Database Library, it is selected for being used automatically.
 Otherwise, you have to select the new reference database manually: Simply mark (click) on the corresponding line in the table, then press "Select".
 The new reference database will be marked as selected, indicated by the ">>>" arrow on the left-hand side of the corresponding line.

-You can now leave the Reference Database Library by pressing "Quit" and apply the new reference database in phase identifications and database retrievals.
+You can now leave the Reference Database Library by pressing "Quit" and apply the new reference database in phase analysis and database retrievals.